TECH

 • The US — FCC certification

-Communicating and managing Bluetooth Low Energy products most of the time is maintained via the specialized Android or iPhone app.
-Thus, an app is the most common way for managing BLE connections, however, connecting devices directly is also practically possible.
+Communicating and managing Bluetooth Low Energy products, such as those utilized in IoT in smart farming, is often maintained via a specialized app for iPhones or Android devices.
+Thus, an app is the most common way for managing BLE connection requests, and a BLE app development company can ensure a seamless connection experience, however, connecting devices directly is also practically possible.
+For example, Web BLE implementation allows for direct interactions with BLE devices through web browsers.
 We at Stormotion experienced the development of a heart-rate sensor with a direct connection to an exercise machine.

-As Bluetooth Low Energy based on a Master (Central) and Slave topology, a Master can create a connection with multiple peripherals simultaneously as well as be the Slave and the Master at the same time.
+Bluetooth Low Energy protocol is based on a Master (Central) and Slave topology, a Master can create a connection with multiple peripherals simultaneously as well as be the Slave and the Master at the same time.
+The peripheral device transmits timed advertising packets, while the central device scans for and utilizes these data to locate the peripheral device.
 A practical limit for the Central device — is supporting up to 20 peripherals connected.

 An example of how a BLE device is connected to IoT applications